Allan Cubitt

-Allan Cubitt was previously a teacher at John Ruskin High School, Croydon during the 1980s teaching English who became a British television, film, and theatre writer, director, and producer, best known for his work on Prime Suspect II and The Fall.
+Allan Cubitt is a British television, film, and theatre writer, director, and producer and former teacher, best known for his work on Prime Suspect II and The Fall.

 Career

-Cubitt taught English at John Ruskin school in Croydon, Surrey during the 1980s.
 In 1988, Cubitt got his start as a playwright where his play, Winter Darkness, won a Thames Television bursary award that funded a year long writer-in-residence program at the Guildhall School of Music and Drama.
 During that year, Cubitt wrote and directed The Pool of Bethesda in a production that starred the then Guildhall students Fay Ripley, Naveen Andrews and Peter Wingfield.
 That production of The Pool of Bethesda won the Thames Television Best New Play and Best Production Awards.
 It was subsequently restaged at the Orange Tree Theatre with a different cast.
 This led to scriptwriting work at the BBC.

 Cubitt's first TV script was 1990's The Land of Dreams, and was the story of an asylum-seeking Black South African struggling with his new life in the UK.
 The TV show featured the actor Antony Sher and was part of the long-running anthology Screenplay TV series on BBC Two.
 In 1992, Cubitt wrote the script for The Countess Alice, a made-for-TV film starring Wendy Hiller and Zoë Wanamaker about the Berlin Wall coming down.
 The story was co-produced with WGBH-TV and was also part of Screenplay.

 Cubitt's first high-profile work as a writer was for the Helen Mirren mini-series, Prime Suspect II, which premiered in 1992.
 It was BAFTA nominated and won a Primetime Emmy Award.

 1995's The Hanging Gale was a BAFTA nominated mini-series about the Great Famine in Ireland.

 In 1997, Cubitt again worked with Helen Mirren on the mini-series, Painted Lady.
 He wrote the part for Mirren.

 Also in 1997, Cubitt wrote the film St. Ives, known as All for Love in the United Kingdom, a romance featuring Miranda Richardson that was based on an unfinished work by Robert Louis Stevenson.

 In 2000, Cubitt wrote the script adaption for the Anna Karenina mini-series which starred Helen McCrory and was made for Channel 4.
 It later aired on Masterpiece Theatre in the United States.